 monday.com vs ClickUp vs Smartsheet for Task Management Without Virtual Assistants 2026

-For boutique agencies scaling without hiring virtual assistants in 2026, ClickUp delivers the strongest AI-driven task automation through Brain and Super Agents, starting at $10/user/month. monday.com wins for visual workflow customization at $12/user/month, while Smartsheet suits data-heavy teams transitioning from Excel at $9/month (account-total pricing).
+For boutique agencies scaling without hiring virtual assistants in 2026, ClickUp delivers the strongest AI-driven task automation through Brain and Super Agents, starting at $10/user/month. monday.com is the stronger fit for visual workflow customization (Basic from $9/seat/month with 3-seat minimum, Standard $12/seat/month) on annual billing, while Smartsheet suits data-heavy teams transitioning from Excel with per-user pricing (verify current rates directly with Smartsheet).

 The core differentiator in 2026 is no longer features — it's depth of AI integration.
 ClickUp's Brain handles autonomous task creation, scheduling, and workflow optimization that replaces traditional VA roles. monday.com excels at visual automation for marketing agencies that need custom processes without scripting.
 Smartsheet serves analytical workflows with formula generation and timeline prediction, but lacks the broad AI agent capabilities agencies need to avoid hiring.